Westlake-AI/Awesome-Mixup/README.md

 The list of awesome mixup augmentation methods is summarized in chronological order and is on updating.
 The main branch is modified according to [Awesome-Mixup](https://github.com/Westlake-AI/openmixup/docs/en/awesome_mixups) in [OpenMixup](https://github.com/Westlake-AI/openmixup).
 We first summarize fundermental mixup methods from two aspects: *sample mixup policy* and *label mixup policy*.
 Then, we summarize mixup techniques used in downstream tasks.
 Currently, we are working on a survey of mixup methods.

 * To find related papers and their relationships, check out [Connected Papers](https://www.connectedpapers.com/), which visualizes the academic field in a graph representation.
-* To export BibTeX citations of papers, check out [arXiv](https://arxiv.org/) or [semantic scholar](https://www.semanticscholar.org/) of the paper for professional reference formats.
+* To export BibTeX citations of papers, check out [ArXiv](https://arxiv.org/) or [Semantic Scholar](https://www.semanticscholar.org/) of the paper for professional reference formats.

 ## Table of Contents